Stochastic coalescence in logarithmic time: Expected running time of the size-biased process

 \section{Expected running time of the size-biased process}

-The goal of this section is to prove that the expected time for the size-biased process to complete has logarithmic order, as stated in Proposition~\ref{prop:E-upper}.
-Following a few simple observations on the process we will prove this proposition using two key lemmas, Lemmas~\ref{lem:chi-kappa} and~\ref{lem:no-A}, whose proofs will appear in \S\ref{sec:proof:lem:chi-kappa} and \S\ref{sec:proof:lem:no-A} respectively.
-In Section~\ref{sec:size-whp} we extend the proof of this proposition using some additional ideas to establish that the coalescence time is bounded by $O(\log n)$ w.h.p.
+The goal of this section is to prove that the expected time for the size-biased process to complete has logarithmic order, as stated in Proposition~\ref{propE-upper}.
+Following a few simple observations on the process, we will prove this proposition using two key lemmas, Lemmas~\ref{lemchi-kappa} and \ref {lemno-A}, whose proofs will appear in Sections~\ref {secprooflemchi-kappa} and~\ref{secprooflemno-A}, respectively.
+In Section~\ref{secsize-whp} we extend the proof of this proposition using some additional ideas to establish that the coalescence time is bounded by $O(\log n)$ w.h.p.\vadjust{\goodbreak} \begin{proposition} Let $\tauc=\tauc(\mathcal{S})$ denote the coalescence time of the size-biased process $\mathcal{S}$.
+Then there exists an absolute constant $C>0$ such that $\E_1 [\tauc] \leq C \log n$, where $\E_1[\cdot]$ denotes expectation w.r.t. an initial cluster distribution comprised of $n$ singletons. \end{proposition}